-You need your hormones to be in balance for your body to function optimally.
-If they are imbalanced you risk developing health issues such as heart disease, obesity, diabetes and more.
+You need your hormones levels to be in balance for your body to function optimally.
+If you have a hormone imbalance you risk developing health issues such as heart disease, insulin resistance, diabetes and more.

-Menopause and ageing can make it difficult to keep your hormones balanced but follow the tips here and you should have them doing a happy dance.
+Menopause and ageing can make it difficult to keep your hormones balanced but follow the tips in this post and you should have them doing a happy dance.

 Your hormones are involved in every part of your body’s functions.
 They are delivered to where they are needed in exact amounts so your body can function optimally.

-As with any health reset eating nutritious foods, exercising regularly, keeping stress to a minimum and getting plenty of sleep can go a long way to getting back ohn track to optimal health and wellness.
+As with any health reset eating nutritious healthy foods, exercising regularly, keeping stress to a minimum and getting plenty of sleep can go a long way to getting back on track to optimal health and wellness.

 Frequently Asked Questions